beejjorgensen/bgc/src/bgc_part_0700_structs.md

 And returning a `struct` (as opposed to a pointer to one) from a function also makes a similar copy to the receiving variable.

-This is not a "deep copy".
+This is not a "deep copy"^[A _deep copy_ follows pointer in the `struct` and copies the data they point to, as well.
+A _shallow copy_ just copies the pointers, but not the things they point to.
+C doesn't come with any built-in deep copy functionality.].
 All fields are copied as-is, including pointers to things.